There is a point to this story I’m going to tell you, though it might not be readily apparent even to myself…

 I still can’t figure out the point of this story.
 Let’s go on a little bit further.

 So the ferry arrived at Staten Island, and it must have been like 2 minutes before my mom and her boyfriend just nodded and turned to each other and said basically, “well, let’s get the fuck out of Staten Island and jump on the next ferry.”
-You know: let’s not even place our feet on Staten Island proper, but just run as fast as we fucking can onto that next boat that’s about to leave.
+You know: let’s not even place our feet on Staten Island proper, but just run as fast as we fucking can onto that next boat that’s about to leave and go back to Manhattan.

-And so we do so; we spent two hours searching for an obscure bar that my mom wanted to visit, lost in lower Manhattan as if we were in Burkittsville and this was The Blair Witch Project.
+We then spent the next two hours searching for an obscure bar that my mom wanted to visit, lost in lower Manhattan as if we were in Burkittsville and this was The Blair Witch Project.
 And at the end of the day we found ourselves just in some random Italian restaurant in Times Square.
-We were exhausted (well, my mother wasn’t exhausted, which she continually pointed out; she apparently having made some sort of Dorian Gray-type pact back in the 1990s).
+We were exhausted (well, my mother wasn’t exhausted, which she continually pointed out; she apparently having made some sort of Dorian Gray-type pact with the Devil back in the 1990s).

-As I sit there in the restaurant I noticed a plaque on the brick wall saying that this was a location of an old improvisational theatre where pretty much all these key comedians got their start.
+As I sat there in the restaurant I noticed a plaque on the brick wall saying that this was the former location of an old improvisational theatre where pretty much all these key comedians got their start.
 And it listed the comedians, and it was like George Carlin, Robin Williams, Richard Belzer, Andy Kaufman, Richard Pryor, Billy Crystal, all these people.
 And they all performed in front of that wall I was eating next to.

 And I just couldn’t get my eyes off this plaque.
 I just sort of wanted to literally “wrap” myself in the plaque and just disappear from everything.
 I just wanted to disappear into that wall, between the spaces between the bricks; into whenever that time was when this was not some cheesy Italian restaurant but that place.

-I love my mom.
-I know she wants the best for me.
-My life is so weird right now; so interesting and so strange and unsettled and uncertain, like I am living on that ferry 24/7, never landing in either Manhattan or Staten Island.
+I loved my mom, and still do.
+I knew she wanted the best for me.
+But my life at that point was so weird; so interesting and so strange and unsettled and uncertain, like I was living on that ferry 24/7, never landing in either Manhattan or Staten Island.

 When we were on the ferry, my mom’s boyfriend wondered what would happen if we simply decided to stay on the ferry when it docked.
 Everybody else would be ushered out, but we would refuse to leave.
 I suggested that they would probably drag us off the boat.
 He asked: “what if we all just hid?”
 Basically, we would just hide on the boat until it was ready to make that return trip to Manhattan.